xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, and World Development***, among other journals.

 ## Research Interests
 - Environmental Economics and Politics, Public Opinion, Political Economy

-## Academic Positions
+## Employment
--  2020-present, Assistant professor, School of International Relations and Public Affairs, Fudan University
+-  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present

 ## Visiting Appointments
 - Visiting scholar, Agricultural and Resource Economics, UC Berkeley, 2017-2018